Do you have to use chicken feet to have traditional homemade stock, or at least to have healthy food?

 I realized I forgot to rub with salt like I read about in Jenny’s tutorial – would that have made a difference?
 Too bad I didn’t even check my own notes the next few times I peeled a few, because it would have made a big difference!
 In case you’re wondering: a quick boil then rinsing in cold water, plus doing 4 at once is NOT a good idea.
 You might end up just using a paring knife, which is not very efficient with all those creases.
 I’m such a doof not to look up my own process!

 I suppose if you’ve gotten this far in the post, you probably can.

-It IS really weird to open the slow cooker lid and have a big claw waving at you, or worse yet, give the stock a little stir to dip some out to drink and some toenails poke out from the depths – eek!
+It IS really weird to open the slow cooker or Instant Pot lid and have a big claw waving at you, or worse yet, give the stock a little stir to dip some out to drink and some toenails poke out from the depths – eek!
 But if you’re a real food cook, you are probably used to plenty of things that would make other folks squeamish.
 You can do it!